Dear Friends:

 Consider everything you have ever done up until this point in your life has actually prepared you for who you really want to be.
 Please forgive yourself for what you think was a wrong choice or disruptive situation.
 There are no mistakes.
 Just growth.
 You are right where you should be.

 You are making a difference just as you are, but I sense you don't see this.
-Instead, you close the blinds and fall into your habits, addictions and negative self-talk
+Instead, you close the blinds and fall into your habits, addictions and negative self-talk.

 You carry around open wounds from your childhood and failed expectations from situations gone awry.
 You think it's your fault.
 But it's not.
 You get mad at yourself and say harmful things, mad that you can't seem to get it right.
 Furious you are still trying to break that habit or reach that goal.
 It's OK.
 You have done nothing wrong.